pacocp/Pancreas-Classification-PBMC/README.md

 ## Data acquisition

 The plasma data used to find the genetic signature can be downloaded from the [GEO serie webpage](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE133684).
+PBMC data can be obtained in the RAW_experssion.csv file.

 ## Usage